(480) 721-4414

 WHAT TO EXPECT:

-Flying a plane without being able to see what’s happening around you is high-stakes: That’s why the FAA has a required course of training you must receive before taking your plunge into the clouds on your own.
+The FAA has a required course of training you must receive before taking your plunge into the clouds on your own.
 During this phase of training you’ll build Pilot in Command (PIC), Simulated Instrument, and Cross-Country flight time with the help of our CFIIs (Certified Flight Instructor Instrument).
-Our number one goal at Legion Air is training to a higher standard —with us, you won’t just be ready to pass a checkride at the end of this phase, you’ll be confident and proficient in the art of instrument flight.
+Our number one goal at Legion Air is training to a higher standard —with us, you won’t just be ready to pass a check-ride at the end of this phase, you’ll be confident and proficient in the art of instrument flight.

 COMMERCIAL PILOT